MainulDip/JavaEveryday/java-lang-basic-103.md

 ### Java SE and four main kinds of functional interfaces
-- Consumer FI => accepts only one argument or a gentrified argument has no return value (returns nothing).
+- `Consumer FI` => accepts only one argument or a gentrified argument has no return value (returns nothing).
 Bi-Consumer interface takes two arguments

-- Predicate FI => In scientific logic, a function that accepts an argument and, in return, generates a boolean value as an answer is known as a predicate. there are IntPredicate, DoublePredicate, and LongPredicate.
+- `Predicate FI` => In scientific logic, a function that accepts an argument and, in return, generates a boolean value as an answer is known as a predicate. there are `IntPredicate`, `DoublePredicate`, and `LongPredicate`.
 Bi-Predicate is an extension of the Predicate functional interface which accepts two arguments, does some processing, and returns the boolean value.

-- Function FI => it's a type of functional interface that receives a single argument and returns a value after the required processing.
+- `Function FI` => it's a type of functional interface that receives a single argument and returns a value after the required processing.
 There is also Bi-Function variant

-- Supplier FI => this does not take any input/argument but returns some output. there are BooleanSupplier, DoubleSupplier, LongSupplier, and IntSupplier.
+- `Supplier FI` => this does not take any input/argument but returns some output. there are BooleanSupplier, DoubleSupplier, LongSupplier, and IntSupplier.

 Guide => https://www.geeksforgeeks.org/functional-interfaces-java/